GeoscienceAustralia/dea-knowledge-hub/docs/tech-alerts/_content.md

 % See the DEA Tech Alerts documentation:
 % https://docs.dev.dea.ga.gov.au/public_services/dea_knowledge_hub/tech_alerts_changelog.html

+## 27 Aug 2026: DEA Explorer "API key required" message on base map

+DEA Explorer is displaying an "API key required" message on the base maps that it uses on its pages such as this one: [ga_s2am_ard_3](https://explorer.prod.dea.ga.gov.au/products/ga_s2am_ard_3/2026/8/16)

+This does **not** affect the functionality of the DEA Explorer and it does **not** affect any data within DE's data products.
+It only affects the display of the base map on the DEA Explorer website.
+This base map is provided by an external platform (CARTO).

+We are currently working to fix this issue.

 ## 3 Jul 2026: Minor correction to outdated and conflicting grid references in DEA Maps, summary files

 ![The DEA Summary Product Grid (Collection 3, expanded) as seen on DEA Maps.](/_files/tech-alerts/2026-07-03-DEA-Maps-grid.jpeg)